-The rest of the paper is organized as follows.
+The paper is organized as follows.
+Section~\ref{sec:related} summarizes related work in two areas: (1) hyperparameter optimization, and (2) pure-exploration bandit problems.
 Section~\ref{sec:algorithm} describes \ouralg and provides intuition for the algorithm through a detailed example.
-In Section~\ref{sec:experiments} we present a wide range of empirical results comparing \ouralg with state-of-the-art competitors.
-Section~\ref{sec:theory} frames the hyperparameter optimization problem as an infinitely many armed bandit problem and summarizes the theoretical results for \ouralg.
-Section~\ref{sec:related} summarizes related work in two areas: (1) hyperparameter optimization, and (2) pure-exploration bandit problems.
+In Section~\ref{sec:experiments}, we present a wide range of empirical results comparing \ouralg with state-of-the-art competitors.
+Section~\ref{sec:theory} frames the hyperparameter optimization problem as an infinite-armed bandit problem and summarizes the theoretical results for \ouralg.
 Finally, Section~\ref{sec:extensions} discusses possible extensions of \ouralg.